LuisZhang2000/Restaurant-Wait-System/README.md

 ## Installing frontend packages

-After successful cloning, go into the project repository on your terminal and run:
+After cloning, go into the project repository on your terminal and run:
 - npm install

 This will install all relevant frontend packages needed for the application.
 You should now be able to see the packages being installed in your local repository from your terminal.
 This should take approximately 2 minutes.